SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Introduction

-The key contributions of this paper are: \begin{itemize}[leftmargin=5mm] \item We propose adding a scaling factor along the second axis of to-be-quantized matrix tiles. \item We propose a new proxy metric for ease of quantization of a matrix, the matrix imbalance (Eq.~\ref{eq:imba}). \item We propose a fast algorithm based on Sinkhorn-Knopp iterations for finding these dual weight scales to minimize the matrix imbalance (Sec.~\ref{sec:sinkhorn}). \item In numerous experiments across different model scales, we show that our method improves over state-of-the-art baselines for calibration-free quantization methods. \end{itemize}
+The key contributions of this paper are: \begin{itemize}[leftmargin=5mm] \item We find that column-wise weight matrix standard deviations are predictive of input scales, allowing for calibration-free pseudo-activation-aware quantization. \item We propose adding a scaling factor along the second axis of to-be-quantized matrix tiles alongside a fast algorithm based on Sinkhorn-Knopp iterations that finds column-wise scales that mimic activation-awareness, while avoiding row-wise kurtosis increase (Sec.~\ref{sec:method}). \item In numerous experiments across different model scales, we show that our method substantially improves over state-of-the-art baselines for calibration-free quantization methods (Sec.~\ref{sec:experiments}). \item We provide code for easy quantization of LLMs using linear layers. \end{itemize}